This page contains affiliate links. Please read our disclosure for more info.

 54) We had no idea what we were eating many times.

 55) Vegetarians beware: fish broth is in everything.
-Luckily Kyoto has a tradition of shojin ryori, Zen Buddhist vegetarian cuisine.
+Luckily Kyoto has a tradition of shojin ryori, Zen Buddhist vegetarian cuisine and there are a growing number of excellent vegetarian restaurants in Tokyo.

 56) Drinks are expensive, and not just alcoholic drinks.
-A soft drink or coffee can cost 450 yen (US$5.75) in cafés and even more in restaurants.
+A soft drink or coffee can cost 450 yen in cafés and even more in restaurants.
+(Update: with the favourable exchange rates in recent years this isn’t so expensive anymore.)

 58) Sometimes vending machine drinks surprise you.
 A Minutemaid grape soda had slimy chunks of aloe in it.
 Odd.